Application of Langevin Dynamics to Advance the Quantum Natural Gradient Optimization Algorithm: Benchmarking of the quantum natural gradient descent with momentum

-To study the convergence behaviour of the optimization algorithms under consideration, on Fig.~\ref{fig:QAOA_ave}(b) and (d) we plot the mean (symbols) and the standard deviation (error bars) of the number of steps to convergence of the optimization procedure in a series of 200 trials, as a function of the value of stepsize (learning rate, $\eta$).
-For both $N=4$ and $N=8$, with the increase of stepsize, Momentum quickly goes above the convergence limit (200 and 300 steps, respectively), QNG and Momentum-QNG demonstrate the intermediate results, while Adam shows the best convergence behaviour.
-For further details of our calculations see \cite{Borbysh_cover}.
+To study the convergence behaviour of the optimization algorithms under consideration, in Fig.~\ref{fig:QAOA_ave}(b) and (d) we plot the mean (symbols) and the standard deviation (shaded regions) of the number of steps to convergence, as a function of the learning rate $\eta$.
+For both $N=4$ and $N=8$, Momentum demonstrates the narrowest convergence domain, QNG and Momentum-QNG exhibit similar intermediate-range convergence domains, while Adam shows the widest convergence domain.
+For further details of our calculations see our code \cite{Borbysh_cover}.